idt12312/ENBLE/bridge_server/README.md

 ## How to use
 I tested this program on RaspberryPi3.
-This program may works well on the device which can execute python and has a Bluetooth interface.
+It may works well on the device which can execute python and has a Bluetooth interface.

 Before running bridge_server.py, the following softwares and python packages need to install.